 - Safety policies including regular inspections must be in place.

 The property owner, manager or tenant has a legal responsibility to warn visitors, residents or patrons of any hazard or defect.
 Additionally, they must take the appropriate action to fix dangerous situations in a timely manner.

 Assigning blame or liability for a slip and fall injury is not always straightforward.
 The property owner or an employee must have caused or known about the hazard, or should have known about it because a "reasonable" person taking care of the area would have discovered and dealt with it.

 The Law Offices of Diana Santa Maria, P.A. has extensive experience in representing victims who have been injured in slip and falls or any other type of premises liability injury.
 You may be eligible for compensation if the accident was due to someone's negligence.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.